ynput/ayon-automator/README.md

 `python AyonBuild.py setup`

-The `execSingleStage` or `runStageGRP` commands allow you to run a single stage or a single StageGrp respectively. booth off them will jump into the Project venv and Thereby have all the Packages Available to them. their output will be printed to the Cli from withing python so it might arrive delayed. the also capture the Cli output and thereby allow you revisiting what happened later.
+The `execSingleStage` or `runStageGRP` commands allow you to run a single stage or a StageGrp respectively. both off these functions will append the venv site-packages to your current site packages and thereby make them available to your current python instance
-(the files are not named with a time stamp and reruns overwrite old files)

 `python AyonBuild.py execSingleStage StageName` `python AyonBuild.py runStageGRP StageGRPName`

-The `execAllStages` allows you to run all stages defined in your project. it will also run setup. this might be great if you only defined stages that you want to run together, in this case you could skip creating a StageGrp and run use this function instead.
+The `execAllStages` allows you to run all stages defined in your project. this might be great if you only defined stages that you want to run together, in this case you could skip creating a StageGrp and run use this function instead.

 `python AyonBuild.py execAllStages`

-``